Installation#

 uv sync

-If you encounter issues loading audio files, ensure that soundfile is properly installed:
+If you hit RuntimeError reading audio files, ensure soundfile and its system library are installed:

 sudo apt-get install libsndfile1